Spectral Analysis with Pyleoclim#

 Spectral density can be computed from the weighted wavelet Z transform wavelet method in one of two ways:

-2. use the method through the spectral() method of the Series class.
+1. use the method through the spectral() method of the Series class, as above (most users).

 Step 1: use the wavelet function to calculate the scalogram.
 Step 2: pass the computed scalogram to the scalogram parameter in the spectral function: